freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 to a real-world action (a donation) and can be verified without any centralized service, they provide a solid foundation for trust within the network.

-Looking ahead, Ghost Keys will play a central role in a decentralized reputation system for Freenet.
+Looking ahead, Ghost Keys are the first step in building a decentralized reputation system for Freenet.
 This system will be built on the idea of a "web of trust," where trust can be extended across the network.
 For example, if User A trusts User B, and User B trusts User C, then User A will have a certain level of trust for User C, even without direct interaction.

 As this system scales, it will create a decentralized trust network that allows users to assess the credibility of others without relying on a centralized authority—an essential step for strengthening